Krishna Krishna: Production

 Krishna Krishna is adapted from S. Ve.
 Shekher's play Adhirshtakaran.
+The film marked the directorial debut of Sekhar.
+The filming was completed in 30 days.

 Soundtrack

 The film score and the soundtrack were composed by S. A. Rajkumar.
 The soundtrack, released in 2001, features 5 tracks with lyrics written by Piraisoodan, Kalidasan, Krithaya, Kovi Kovan and the director S. Ve.
 Shekher.